Train strike dates: Full list of rail and Tube walkouts for August

 “We want an increase in line with the cost of living – we want to be able to buy, in 2022, what we could buy in 2021 – for those members – who were, you will remember, the people who moved key workers and goods around the country during the pandemic,” he said.

-The August RMT train strikes (and the July 27 rail strike) are the latest in the union's dispute over job security, pay and working conditions.
+The August RMT train strikes are the latest in the union's dispute over job security, pay and working conditions.
 Mr Lynch said: "The rail industry and the Government need to understand that this dispute will not simply vanish.

 "They need to get serious about providing an offer on pay which helps deal with the cost-of-living crisis, job security for our members and provides good conditions at work.